KnightCrawler3/MBCoinCrypto/README.md

 # MBCoinCrypto
 Simple Blockchain implementation in Javascript.
 For educational purposes only.
-Reference from Savjee coin

 Simple proof-of-work algorithm
 Verify blockchain (to prevent tampering)